paigevenuto/gitpets/readme.md

 - contributionsCollection: _A contributions collection aggregates contributions such as opened issues and commits created by a user._
-  - totalCommitContributions: _To measure frequency of public contributions._
-  - restrictedContributionsCount: _To measure frequency of public contributions._
+  - contributionsCalendar: *This is to measure frequency of contributions.*
   - commitContributionsByRepository: _This aggregates commits made by a user within one repository._
     - LanguageConnection: _To measure the variety of languages used in recent contributions._